-Internal audits are performed by internal employees of a company or organization.
-The audits are not distributed outside the company.
+Internal audits are performed by the employees of a company or organization.
+These audits are not distributed outside the company.
 Instead, they are prepared for the use of management and other internal stakeholders.

-Management teams can also utilize internal audits to identify flaws or inefficiencies within the company before allowing financial statements to be reviewed by external auditors.
+Management teams can also utilize internal audits to identify flaws or inefficiencies within the company before allowing external auditors to review the financial statements.

 2. External audits

-Performed by external organizations and parties, external audits provide an unbiased opinion that internal auditors might not be able to give.
-External financial audits are utilized to determine whether there are any material misstatements or errors in a company’s financial statements.
+Performed by external organizations and third parties, external audits provide an unbiased opinion that internal auditors might not be able to give.
+External financial audits are utilized to determine any material misstatements or errors in a company’s financial statements.

 External audits are important for allowing various stakeholders to confidently make decisions surrounding the company being audited.

 The key difference between an external auditor and an internal auditor is that an external auditor is independent.
-It means that they represent a more honest opinion rather than an internal auditor, whose independence may be compromised due to the employer-employee relationship.
+It means that they are able to provide a more unbiased opinion rather than an internal auditor, whose independence may be compromised due to the employer-employee relationship.